 This Kogan electric heater can be used as a freestanding heater or mounted to the wall.
 Features include:

 - Two adjustable heat settings: 750W and 1500W

 - Overheating protection

-Nobo 1.5kW Slimline Electric Panel Heater With Timer — $449 RRP*
+Nobo 1.5kW Electric Panel Heater With Timer — $449 RRP*

-For a panel heater so sleek it barely resembles a traditional heater, the Nobo 1.5kW Slimline Electric Panel Heater with timer is a super-slim unit which measures just 5.5cm thick.
-It can be used as a portable heater or mounted to the wall, preferably in medium to large spaces such as bedrooms, bathrooms and living rooms.
+For a panel heater so sleek it barely resembles a traditional heater, the Nobo 1.5kW Electric Panel Heater with Timer (NTL4T15-FS40) is a super-slim unit that measures just 5.5cm thick.
+It can be used as a portable heater or mounted to the wall, preferably in a medium to large-sized space such as bedrooms, bathrooms and living rooms.
 The brand claims its heater can help improve the air quality with fan-free technology which prevents the appliance from blowing dust and allergens around the room while it operates.
 The heater is also stated to have an adaptive start feature which allows the heater to learn what time it should begin warming up to ensure the room is at the set temperature by the time you need it.

 This Nobo electric panel heater has a limited lifetime warranty and offers:

 - IP24 water resistance rating

 - Seven-day efficient timer and adaptive start function